aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/adding-custom-labels-to-data-points-in-the-series-of-the-chart/_index.md

 The following code creates **Scatter Chart Connected By Lines With Data Markers** and then adds **Custom Labels** to the **Data Points** in the **Series** of the **Chart**.
 Each custom label shows the **Series Name** and **Point Name**.
 You can use any other text instead of it.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-AddCustomLabelsToDataPoints-AddCustomLabelsToDataPointsInTheSeriesOfChart.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-AddCustomLabelsToDataPoints-AddCustomLabelsToDataPointsInTheSeriesOfChart.cs" >}}